 Malocclusion can exacerbate symptoms commonly diagnosed by medical professionals (e.g. ENTs, neurologists, DCs) as characteristic of Meniere's disease, Trigeminal Neuralgia, and Sudden Onset Cephalgia, among others.

-Dentistry plays a uniquely important role in the diagnosis and treatment of TMD symptoms because your jaw muscles position your mandible within a dynamic range of motion which is in part governed by trigeminal stimuli provided by your occlusion.
 The stomatognathic system provides magnificent witness and creative testament to the wonderful complexity of the human body.
-Internal jaw muscles (e.g., lateral and medial pterygoids) are a significant part of diagnosis and treatment outcomes, but they cannot be measured by EMG sensors in the same way as masseters and temporalis muscles.
+Around 14 muscles are associated with mastication, more than 20 involve facial expression, and many more coordinate everyday subliminal motions including swallowing.
+Internal jaw muscles (e.g., lateral and medial pterygoids) are significant in TMD diagnosis and treatment outcomes but they cannot be measured by EMG sensors in the same way as masseters and temporalis muscles.

 The vicious cycle theory holds that increased and sustained muscle activity leads to ischemia (reduced blood flow) and pain.
 The pain then leads to further muscle tension, as well as emotional stress, frustration, and ultimately depression.
 This recursive cycle of muscle tension and pain can trigger neural processes that distinguish affective from sensory pain dimensions, linking pain to emotion, thus highlighting the importance of diagnosing the source of increased muscle activity in the first place.